 - Insulation protection — it holds your fiberglass batt insulation up against the floor, keeping it in place and keeping it dry.
 Without it, insulation sags, compresses, and eventually falls out entirely.

 - Vapor barrier — it slows moisture migration from the ground up into the floor system.
 Moisture is the number one enemy of manufactured home floor systems.
-Wet insulation loses almost all its R-value and promotes mold growth on the floor decking above.
+Wet insulation loses almost all its R-value (the Department of Energy recommends minimum R-11 for manufactured home floors) and promotes mold growth on the floor decking above.

 - Pest barrier — it keeps rodents, snakes, insects, and other animals from nesting in your insulation and chewing through your ductwork, plumbing, and wiring.